Skip to content

 Starke Adjektivdeklination

-When there's NO ARTICLE before an adjective, the adjective must do ALL the work of showing gender, case, and number.
-This is called STRONG declension — the adjective endings are strong because they carry the full grammatical information.
-Think: 'kaltER Kaffee' (cold coffee) — the -ER tells you it's masculine nominative!
+When there's no article before an adjective, the adjective must do all the work of showing gender, case, and number.
+This is called strong declension — the adjective endings are strong because they carry the full grammatical information.
+Think: 'kaltER Kaffee' (cold coffee) — the -er tells you it's masculine nominative!

-German has THREE adjective declension patterns: STRONG (no article), WEAK (with der/die/das), and MIXED (with ein/eine/kein).
+German has three adjective declension patterns: strong (no article), weak (with der/die/das), and Mixed (with ein/eine/kein).
 Strong endings are the most distinctive because they mirror the definite article endings.

 English adjectives never change: 'cold coffee,' 'cold water,' 'cold milk' — always just 'cold.'
-German adjectives change their endings based on gender, case, AND whether there's an article!
+German adjectives change their endings based on gender, case, and whether there's an article!

 Why you need this Menus and food: 'frisches Brot' (fresh bread), 'kaltes Bier' (cold beer).
 Descriptions without articles: 'bei schönem Wetter' (in nice weather), 'mit großer Freude' (with great joy).